supabase/supavisor/README.md

 ## Overview

 Supavisor is a scalable, cloud-native Postgres connection pooler.
-A Supavisor cluster is capable of proxing millions of Postgres end-client connections into a stateful pool of native Postgres database connections.
+A Supavisor cluster is capable of proxying millions of Postgres end-client connections into a stateful pool of native Postgres database connections.

 For database managers, Supavisor simplifies the task of managing Postgres clusters by providing easy configuration of highly available Postgres clusters ([todo](#future-work)).

 ## Motivation

+We have several goals with Supavisor:

+- **Zero-downtime scaling**: we want to scale Postgres server compute with zero-downtime.
+To do this, we need an external Pooler that can buffer and re-route requests while the resizing operation is in progress.
+- **Handling modern connection demands**: We need a Pooler that can absorb millions of connections.
+We often see developers connecting to Postgres from Serverless environments, and so we also need something that works with both TCP and HTTP protocols.
-At Supabase we host a lot of Postgres databases.
-People pay Supabase for database cycles, and we want to give people as much database as possible. `PgBouncer` doesn't take a lot of resources to run but it is another thing to run on a database instance.
-Pulling connection pooling of the database instance into a cluster right next to tenant databases will free up some resources to serve queries for customers.
+- **Efficiency**: Our customers pay for database processing power, and our goal is to maximize their database capacity.
+While PgBouncer is resource-efficient, it still consumes some resources on the database instance.
+By moving connection pooling to a dedicated cluster adjacent to tenant databases, we can free up additional resources to better serve customer queries.

-Moreover, there is a lot of overhead in administrating Postgres databases.
-This management can cause downtime.
-To mitigate downtime as much as possible requires admins to jump through hoops.
-We see the connection pooler as a great entry point to give our DevOps team a convenient way to automate the administration of many Postgres databases and minimize downtime.

 ## Architecture